Prostir

 Who builds it

 Prostir is made by Managed Code, a creative and engineering team that builds products.
-We have spent years building the kind of infrastructure most products reinvent from scratch: hosted endpoints, knowledge handling, billing, access control.
+We have spent years building the parts most products end up rebuilding from scratch: hosting, search over your own material, payments, and who is allowed in.

 If you want to see exactly what runs under the hood, the next section has it.